smoeding/puppet-openssl/REFERENCE.md

 Data type: `String`

 The file extension used for files created on the client.
-Default: 'key'.
+Default: `key`.

 Default value: 'key'